aomsin2526/BadWDSD/README.md

 **LITE** - TODO

 **BANKSEL** - Go back to OFW forcefully.
 It is equal to syscon command **w 1224 00**.
 Only use when absolutely needed.
-You can't turn on the console while this pin is shorted
+You can't turn on the console while this pin is shorted. eMMC requires successful modchip boot to apply.

 # Update qCFW